Waterbury, Connecticut: Government

 Waterbury has about 52,000 registered voters, of whom about 24,000 are Democrats.
 There are about 7,800 registered Republicans and the balance are largely unaffiliated, with a smattering belonging to minor parties.

 John S. Monagan, who was a prolific author in addition to his political responsibilities, served as Waterbury's mayor from 1943 to 1948.
 He also served as its district's congressional representative from 1959 to 1973.
 George Harlamon, a member of the Waterbury Hall of Fame, was the city's 40th mayor.
 He served from 1969 to 1970 during a period of racial tension.
 The city is known for its hard-nosed political culture compared locally to Cook County, Illinois, close elections, and a number of scandals.

 Waterbury's scandalous past dates back to 1940, when Mayor T. Frank Hayes and 22 others were convicted of conspiracy to defraud the City of Waterbury.
 Hayes received a 10–15 year sentence and served six years.
 Ironically, the massive corruption scheme was exposed with the help of then comptroller Sherwood Rowland, grandfather of Gov. John G. Rowland, who was convicted on corruption charges in 2004.
 What appeared to have been a defeat for Hayes was not really a victory for Pape, and the stage was set for further corruption in Waterbury in the second half of the 20th century.
 Waterbury was in serious financial straits due to years of mismanagement, resulting in the city's finances being taken over by the State of Connecticut.
-The State Oversight Board oversaw city business for several years and have since left following consecutive years of balanced budgets.
+The State Oversight Board oversaw city business for several years and has since left following consecutive years of balanced budgets.
 In 1992 former Mayor Joseph Santopietro was sentenced to nine years in prison following a public corruption conviction.
 The successors to Philip Giordano, former acting mayor Sam Caligiuri (2001) and former mayor Michael Jarjura (2001–2011) managed the city without major controversy since 2001.
-Democrat Neil O'Leary was elected the 46th Mayor of Waterbury on November 9, 2011.
+Democrat Neil O'Leary was elected the 46th mayor of Waterbury on November 9, 2011.

 In 1939, Pape backed an attempt to install council-manager government and single-transferable-vote elections.
 The local Republican Party and Connecticut General Assembly also supported this measure.
 New York Mayor Fiorello H. La Guardia helped campaign for its passage, having backed similar reforms in his own city in 1936.